BakimosNjuge/Contribution/README.md

 ## Scope
 This Code of Conduct applies both within our company scope.
+Welcome to our open community.